tatsuyafujisaki/flutter_playground/README.md

 </details>

 # Troubleshooting
-## flutter doctor
-Q. How to troubleshoot `Unable to find bundled Java version.` about Android Studio.
+## `flutter doctor` shows `Unable to find bundled Java version.` about Android Studio as follows.
 ```
 [!]
 Android Studio
     ✗ Unable to find bundled Java version.
 ```

-A. Run the following in Terminal
+Solution: Run the following in Terminal.
 ```shell
 cd /Applications/Android Studio.app/Contents
 ln -s jbr jre
 ```

 ## Trying to run an app in iOS, `Error: DT_TOOLCHAIN_DIR cannot be used to evaluate LIBRARY_SEARCH_PATHS, use TOOLCHAIN_DIR instead` appears.
-Upgrade Cocoapods to 1.13.0 or later.
+Solution: Upgrade Cocoapods to 1.13.0 or later.

 ## Official reference's recommendations
 ### "Whenever possible, prefer using ref.watch over ref.read or ref.listen to implement a feature."